• Home

 Demis Hassabis, the Nobel Prize–winning CEO of Google DeepMind, and the executive who leads the development of Google’s Gemini models, said today’s AI systems, as impressive as they are, are “nowhere near” human-level artificial general intelligence, or AGI.

-Yann LeCun—an AI pioneer who won a Turing Award, computer science’s most prestigious prize, for his work on neural networks—went further, saying that the LLMs that underpin all of the leading AI models will never be able to achieve human-like intelligence and that a completely different approach is needed.
+Yann LeCun—an AI pioneer who won a Turing Award, computer science’s most prestigious prize, for his work on neural networks—went further, saying that the LLMs that underpin all of the leading AI models will never be able to achieve humanlike intelligence and that a completely different approach is needed.

 Their views differ starkly from the position asserted by top executives of Google’s leading AI rivals, OpenAI and Anthropic, who assert that their AI models are about to rival human intelligence.

-Dario Amodei, the CEO of Anthropic, told an audience in Davos that AI models would replace the work of all software developers within a year and would reach “Nobel-level” scientific research in multiple fields within two years.
+Dario Amodei, the CEO of Anthropic, told an audience at Davos that AI models would replace the work of all software developers within a year and would reach “Nobel-level” scientific research in multiple fields within two years.
 He said 50% of white-collar jobs would disappear within five years.

-OpenAI CEO Sam Altman (who was not at Davos this year) has said we are already beginning to slip past human-level AGI toward “superintelligence”, or AI that would be smarter than all humans combined.
+OpenAI CEO Sam Altman (who was not at Davos this year) has said we are already beginning to slip past human-level AGI toward “superintelligence,” or AI that would be smarter than all humans combined.

-Can LLMs lead to general intelligence?
+Can LLMs lead to artificial general intelligence?

 In a joint WEF appearance with Amodei, Hassabis said that there was a 50% chance AGI might be achieved within the decade, though not through models built exactly like today’s AI systems.